The Lovers' Progress: Synopsis

 The play is set in France.
-Its plot depends on an unusual narrative structure: a standard romantic triangle, tripled.
+Its plot depends on an unusual narrative structure: a standard love triangle, tripled.
 There are three female characters, and each enjoys (or suffers) the romantic attentions of two men.
 Two, Calista and Olinda, are gentlewomen.
 Calista has already made a choice between her two suitors, and is married to Cleander; but her other suitor, Cleander's close friend Lisander, is still in love with her, and she still loves him.
 Calista's friend Olinda, however, cannot choose between Lidian (who is Calista's brother) and Clarange.
 (Lidian and Clarange are also close friends.)
 In despair, Olinda sends both her suitors away, and states that she will marry the man who returns to her last.
 The two men, applying their own culture's standard of judgement to this odd stricture, decide to settle the matter quickly – with a duel.
 The survivor will marry Olinda.

 The third woman is a servant, Calista's waiting woman Clarinda.
 She is identified as "a lustful wench," and in modern terms could be called a sexually liberated woman; but the prevailing norms of her society, and her dependent social place, force her to conceal her active sexuality.
 Clarinda's subplot inverts and mocks the conventions of courtly love that the main-plot characters take seriously; she has a foolish suitor named Malfort that she manipulates – allowing him to kiss her foot, and later, her hand – while she enjoys a sexual relationship with Leon, her pretended cousin.

 Lisander is not only Cleander's friend, but becomes something of a hero to his family.
 Lisander saves Calista's father Dorilaus when the old man is set upon by bandits; and he later resolves the duel between Clarange and Calista's brother Lidian.
 (Serving as Clarange's second, he fights along with, and is wounded with, the others; but he then brings the duel to a halt by appealing to the long-standing friendship between the principals.)
 Lisander asks for a clandestine meeting with Calista, and Clarinda facilitates it, for her own reasons.
 Calista and Lisander meet quietly in the night; Calista is still in love with Lisander, and he tries to steer their relationship toward a sexual culmination – but Calista stands upon her honor and refuses.
 Cleander almost catches the two together; and while Lisander is sneaking out of the sleeping house, he trips and discharges his pistol, waking everyone; but he is not caught.